Rudolf Pleil: Murders

 Pleil became a cook in a labor camp, where he killed and ate cats.
 After the invasion of the Red Army, he was hired as an auxiliary policeman in his home village.
-In 1945 During this time, he claimed that in his hometown to have shot and killed a drunken looting Soviet soldier while robbing him.
+During this time he claimed that in his hometown to have shot and killed a drunken looting Soviet soldier while robbing him.
 However, he managed to escape punishment for this crime, as local residents helped bury the body in the forest.
 Pleil married a young woman whom he had impregnated.
 Around the same time, he began sexually assaulting women at night.
 He admitted to having committed murders as early as 1945, but this could not be proven.

 After the war, he worked as a sales representative, eventually starting his own small business on the side; he was soon fired, however, and his enterprise went out of business.
 In 1946, he moved from Zöblitz to Zorge in the southern Harz.

 Between 1946 and 1947, Pleil worked as a frontier worker in the Harz and helped paying people, mostly women, to cross illegally to East and West.
 In these two years he raped and murdered at least 12 women, with help from two accomplices, Karl Hoffmann and Konrad Schüßler.
 On April 18, 1947, Pleil was arrested after the robbery of the Hamburg businessman Hermann Bennen, whose body, dismembered by axe blows, was found in the creek Zorgebach.

 Murders

 From 1945 to 1950, 13 police officers were murdered in the border area of this region, which led to the fact that police went on patrol only in groups.
 It was not difficult for frontier workers such as Pleil and his two accomplices to evade the patrols, especially as police authority ended at the zonal border.
 In addition, individual police departments, such as the Kriminalpolizei and the police, did not cooperate effectively.
 So it came to an investigation of murders of women at the border area to a more serious one, as a Schutzpolizist from Vienenburg reported that body parts were found in a well there.
 In fact, the corpses of two women whom Pleil had killed on that mountain were also found.
 Pleil and his accomplices killed at least three other women before they were arrested.
 When Pleil worked in a Celle prison as an executioner, he boasted that he had prior experience with killing, and had left two of his victims in the Vienenburg Well.
-Shortly afterward, he was arrested and charged with the murders of several women in the border area.
+Shortly afterwards, he was arrested and charged with the murders of several women in the border area.

 Pleil was ultimately convicted of several murders: